 It is best to wear loose comfortable clothing that enables clear assessment and access to the injured body part(s).
 Shorts are preferred for lower limb issues.
 Females should wear a singlet top or sports bra for neck and shoulder issues.

 Not at all.
 While GP’s and surgeon’s seeking the best care for their patients often refer patients to see our team, a referral is not necessary.
+We will make contact with your surgeon to get the detail that we require.
+Of course the more information we have from you the better.
+So bring all of your documentation with you to your appointment if you can.

 Depending on your level of cover our treatment is covered under the ancillary or extras cover of most major health insurers.